 PE - Tuesdays and Fridays.
 Please ensure PE kits are in school each day though.
 We send them home each half term.
 Reminder that trainers, not the black 'plimsoll' type shoes are required please.
 If you are unsure about the PE kit, please check the website or contact the office.
 A reminder that earrings CANNOT be worn for PE lessons; your child can remove their own if they are able to.
 If not, please remove before school.
 Staff are unable to remove/reinsert earrings.

 Wild Wednesday - this is our Outdoor Learning afternoon, run by Mr Willetts.
 This will start on Wednesday 11th September, and will run each week unless you are notified otherwise.
-Please send outdoor clothes for your child to change in to in school - long trousers (jeans or tracksuit bottoms are ideal) along with long sleeved tops and waterproof outerwear.
+Please send your child in their outdoor clothes on Wednesdays, along with their waterproof clothing in a bag. - long trousers (jeans or tracksuit bottoms are ideal) along with long sleeved tops and waterproof outerwear.
 Short sleeves and shorts cannot be worn.
 Leggings are quite thin and do not offer much protection, so I would recommend something thicker.
 Wellies should be brought in to school, and will remain in school for other learning opportunities.
 Remember extra socks, hats, gloves etc for the winter months.
 Again, if you are not sure what to send, please contact the school office.